 God’s joy is in you: Call it forth and demand its expression.
 He will restore both your soul and your losses, and He will arise with healing in His wings.
 God’s love sent Jesus to the cross, Christ’s love became your salvation and your eternal victory.
 “This is the day the Lord has made; we will rejoice and be glad in it” (Ps.
 118:24) because He dwells in His temple, which temple we are (see 1 Cor.
 3:16-17).

-Iverna Tompkins has been ministering nationally and internationally through Iverna Tompkins Ministries (ivernainternational.org) for more than 45 years.
-She is the author of several books and is currently the chief of staff at Church for the Nations in Phoenix.
+Iverna Tompkins has been ministering nationally and internationally through Iverna Tompkins Ministries (iverna.org) for more than 45 years.
+She is currently the senior associate and executive pastor for Church for the Nations in Phoenix.